MarkMT/fragmentary/README.md

 end
 ```

 Our current approach to application deployment is to maintain different branches in our source repository for each application instance.
 This allows us to keep custom configurations like `config.remote_urls` above for each instance on their own branches.
-So in contrast to the case above, in initializers/fragmentary.rb on the pre-release branch the `remote_urls` array would be set to `['http://myapp.com/']` to allow requests to be sent from the pre-release instance to the production instance.
+So in contrast to the case above, to allow requests to be sent from the pre-release instance to the production instance, in initializers/fragmentary.rb on the pre-release branch the `remote_urls` array would be set to `['http://myapp.com/']` .

 As an alternative, it may be possible to create a separate environment for the pre-release deployment in your config/environments directory and thus maintain the configuration for all application instances in a single repository branch.
 We have not investigated this approach.